Synergy-aurora/base-bounty/README.md

 ## Overview

-DevBounty is a platform designed to reward open-source developers for their contributions to Aptos ecosystem projects directly on GitHub.
-We've streamlined the process of managing and distributing funds on the Aptos blockchain, making it easier for organizations to incentivize development and for contributors to get recognized and rewarded.
+Base-Bounty is a platform designed to reward open-source developers for their contributions to Base ecosystem projects directly on GitHub.
+We've streamlined the process of managing and distributing funds on the Base blockchain, making it easier for organizations to incentivize development and for contributors to get recognized and rewarded.

 ## Key Features

-1. **Native Aptos Integration**: Our smart contracts are deployed on the Aptos blockchain, leveraging its high throughput and low-cost transactions.
+1. **Native Base Integration**: Our smart contracts are deployed on the Base blockchain, leveraging its high throughput and low-cost transactions.

 2. **Developer Contributions**: Developers can explore GitHub repositories, pick issues to work on, and earn rewards in APT tokens.

 3. **Secure Authentication**: With GitHub login integrated through Petra Wallet, we ensure that only verified users participate, maintaining a secure and trusted environment.

 4. **Fund & Reward Management**: Repo owners and pool managers can allocate funds to specific issues.
-Once resolved, rewards are automatically distributed to the contributor's Aptos wallet.
+Once resolved, rewards are automatically distributed to the contributor's Base wallet.

 5. **User Roles**:
    - **Pool Managers**: Manage rewards, add funds, set bounties.
    - **Contributors**: Resolve issues and earn rewards.

-6. **Transparent Transactions**: All reward distributions are recorded on the Aptos blockchain, ensuring full transparency and traceability.
+6. **Transparent Transactions**: All reward distributions are recorded on the Base blockchain, ensuring full transparency and traceability.

 ## How It Works